edrys-org/edrys/README.md

 ---

-Edrys is a live teaching app and a collaborative ecosystem for building remote teaching experiences - https://Edrys.org
+Edrys is a live teaching app and a collaborative ecosystem for building remote teaching experiences.

 ## ✨ Features